MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-part1.md

 | [Overview](symantec-to-microsoft-defender-atp-migration.md)  | Part 1 <br/>*You are here!* | [Part 2](symantec-to-microsoft-defender-atp-part2.md) | [Part 3](symantec-to-microsoft-defender-atp-part3.md) | [Post migration<br/>management](microsoft-defender-atp-post-migration-management.md) |
 |--|--|--|--|--|

-Part 1 of [migrating from Symantec to Microsoft Defender ATP](symantec-to-microsoft-defender-atp-migration.md#planning-for-migration-the-process-at-a-high-level) includes the following steps:
+Welcome to Part 1 of [migrating from Symantec to Microsoft Defender ATP](symantec-to-microsoft-defender-atp-migration.md#planning-for-migration-the-process-at-a-high-level).
+This migration phase includes the following steps:
 1. [Get Microsoft Defender ATP](#get-microsoft-defender-atp).
 2. [Grant access to the Microsoft Defender Security Center](#grant-access-to-the-microsoft-defender-security-center).
 3. [Configure device proxy and internet connectivity settings](#configure-device-proxy-and-internet-connectivity-settings)

 ## Get Microsoft Defender ATP

-To get started, you must have Microsoft Defender ATP with licenses assigned and provisioned per the following steps:
+To get started, you must have Microsoft Defender ATP, with licenses assigned and provisioned.

 1. Buy or try Microsoft Defender ATP today.
 [Visit Microsoft Defender ATP to start a free trial or request a quote](https://aka.ms/mdatp).

 2. Verify that your licenses are properly provisioned.
-See [Check license state](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#check-license-state).
+[Check your license state](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#check-license-state).

 3. As a global administrator or security administrator, set up your dedicated cloud instance of Microsoft Defender ATP.
 See [Microsoft Defender ATP setup: Tenant configuration](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#tenant-configuration).

-4. If endpoints in your organization use a proxy to access the internet, see [Microsoft Defender ATP setup: Network configuration](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#network-configuration).
+4. If endpoints (such as devices) in your organization use a proxy to access the internet, see [Microsoft Defender ATP setup: Network configuration](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#network-configuration).

-At this point, you are ready to grant access to the Microsoft Defender Security Center, which is sometimes referred to as the Microsoft Defender ATP portal.
+At this point, you are ready to grant access to those who'll use the Microsoft Defender Security Center, which is sometimes referred to as the Microsoft Defender ATP portal.

 ## Grant access to the Microsoft Defender Security Center

-The Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)) is where you can access the features and capabilities of Microsoft Defender ATP.
+The Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)) is where you access and configure features and capabilities of Microsoft Defender ATP.
 [Get an overview of the Microsoft Defender Security Center](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/use).

 Permissions to the Microsoft Defender Security Center can be granted by using either basic permissions or role-based access control (RBAC).
 We recommend using RBAC so that you have more granular control over permissions.